knative/docs/docs/eventing/sources/kafka-source/README.md

 ### Automatic Scaling with KEDA

-Kafka Sources have (Alpha) support for serverless scaling with KEDA, including scale to zero.
+Kafka Sources and Brokers for Apache Kafka have (Alpha) support for serverless scaling with KEDA, including scale to zero.
 If you want Knative and KEDA to scale your Kafka source for you, you must [install KEDA](https://keda.sh/docs/2.13/deploy/), and then enable the feature flag.

 To enable the feature flag, you need to create or modify the `config-kafka-features` configmap in the `knative-eventing` namespace.
 You can create the file as below: